CoreMedia/coremedia-headless-client-react/docs/apps/development.md

 To complete the setup, run the following commands from the project directory once.

 ```
-yarn install
+pnpm install
-yarn build
+pnpm build
 ```

 You need to build the workspace once before you can start it.
-The build script builds the necessary packages, and it runs `yarn apollo:prepare` to download and generate the type definitions for the GraphQL queries.
+The build script builds the necessary packages, and it runs `pnpm apollo:prepare` to download and generate the type definitions for the GraphQL queries.

 ## Workflow

-Run `yarn start` and open [http://localhost:3000](http://localhost:3000) to view the app in a browser.
+Run `pnpm start` and open [http://localhost:3000](http://localhost:3000) to view the app in a browser.
 It will run in Preview Mode by default.

 The page will reload if you make edits.<br />